tundish/blue_monday_78/bluemonday78/dialogue/w12_ducane/prison_office/release/03_pocket_fax.rst

 [NARRATOR]_

-    |OFFICER_SURNAME| tosses onto the desk a small book.
+    |OFFICER_SURNAME| tosses onto the desk a small book of thick waxy paper.

     Its cover is of stiffened cloth.
-    A few dozen waxy leaves of thick paper have been double-punched through with holes.

     It is held together by a shoelace.

 Ray shares a memory